Reviews You Can Rely On

 Credit: Jenna Ammerman

-We also compared and scored each chair based on the user-friendliness and capabilities of the reclining lever and the tilt limiters, such as the different positions you can lock the chair into and the different setpoints for the limiters.
-Finally, we also compare how high the backrest on each chair goes, awarding points accordingly.
-In particular, we had our tallest judge score the height of the backrests, noting which ones were comfortable enough for him and which ones weren't.
+We also compared and scored each chair based on the user-friendliness and capabilities of the reclining lever and the tilt limiters, such as the different positions you can lock the chair into and the different set points for the limiters.
+We also compared backrest height with testers of different heights and body types to ensure our top picks were compatible with as many sitters as possible.

-Next, we look at how much customization is afforded to you by the armrests on each chair.
-Specifically, we awarded points to each chair if you can move the armrests up or down, in or out, forward and back, or swivel.
-We also had our panel of judges rate the armrest adjustability to see if the chair offered enough range of motion to accommodate both our largest and smallest tester.
+Next, we looked at how much customization is afforded to you by the armrests on each chair.
+Specifically, we awarded points to each chair if the armrests can move up or down, in or out, forward and back, or swivel.
+We also had our judges rate the armrest adjustability to see if the chair offered enough range of motion to accommodate our largest and smallest testers.

-For our seat adjustment test, we had our panel of judges rate the amount of customization available on each seat, such as its range of motion up and down and forward and back.
-In particular, we had both our shortest and tallest tester note if they could achieve the correct height and depth to place their feet properly on the ground.
+For our seat adjustment test, we had our judges rate the amount of customization available, such as its range of motion up and down and forward and back.
+In particular, we had our shortest and tallest testers note if they could achieve the correct height and depth to properly place their feet on the ground.

 office chair - you need to either get a shorter chair or use a footstool if your...